phantomVK/phantomvk.github.io/_drafts/2017-02-01-MessageQueue.markdown

  * @hide
  */
 public void removeSyncBarrier(int token) {
-    // Remove a sync barrier token from the queue.
-    // If the queue is no longer stalled by a barrier then wake it. synchronized (this) {
+    // Remove a sync barrier tokenbarrier token fro    // If the queue is no longer stalled by a barrier then wake it. synchronized (this) {
         Message prev = null;
         Message p = mMessages;